A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

-The momentum accelerates gradient descent in the appropriate direction and dampens oscillations while the decay rate continuously changes the LR values to construct an adaptive optimizer.
-On the other hand, $\beta_1$ and $\beta_2$ are the initial decay rates utilized when estimating the first and second moments of the gradient, which are multiplied by themselves (exponentially) at the end of each training step (batch).
-However, it is noteworthy from the table that the most commonly applied momentum, decay rate, $\beta_1$, and $\beta_2$ in the last decade (2011 to 2020) for the SLA are 0.90, 0.0001, 0.50 (or 0.90), and 0.999, respectively.
-Expectedly, these discussions and Table~\ref{tab:control_params} will be an appropriate recommendation for beginner to expert level experimenters to determine an optimizer with suitable parameters.
+Momentum increases the rate of convergence in gradient descent in the appropriate direction and dampens oscillations, while the decay rate continuously changes the LR values to construct an adaptive optimizer.
+On the other hand, $\beta_1$ and $\beta_2$ are the initial decay rates utilized when estimating the first and second moments of the gradient, which are multiplied by themselves (exponentially) at the end of each training step (batch). \MKH{However, it is noteworthy from the table that the most commonly applied momentum, decay rate, $\beta_1$, and $\beta_2$ in the past SLA articles were 0.90, 0.0001, 0.90, and 0.999, respectively.}